Can I Eat Expired Preserved Rose Petals?

 Expert Source

-"Preserved rose petals should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date indicated on the packaging to ensure food safety." - CDC
+"Preserved rose petals should be stored in a cool, dry place away from direct sunlight and moisture.
+Check the expiration date on the packaging and discard any petals that show signs of mold or spoilage." - FDA

 Fresh Preserved Rose Petals